efecarranza/aave-helpers/src/bridges/README.md

 `function rescueTokens(address[] calldata tokens) external;`

 Callable on Polygon.
 Withdraws tokens from bridge contract back to Aave Collector on Polygon.

+`function isTokenMapped(address l2token) external view returns(bool);`

+Callable on Mainnet.
+Returns whether a token mapping exists between Polygon and Mainnet.

+**DO NOT BRIDGE** if this function returns false, funds will be lost forever.

 ## Burn Proof Generation